katherine81779/portfolio/README.md

 Here are some files to look at to see my programming skills.
 Under the Rose Hacks folder, you will see my contribution to the twenty-four hour hackathon that I participated recently in January 2020 with three other teammates.
 In the other files, you will see my programming approach to several problems that I have encountered.

 # Files to look at:
-Under right-way (My Rosehacks hackathon project that I worked on with three other people):
+Under right-way (Rosehacks hackathon project):

 app.py
 - Creating an algorithm with multiple functions that helped me find the rating of a used car